bartonlp/bartonphillips.com/examples/README.md

 1. **serialize-unserialize.php** This is a PHP program that does some 'serialize', 'unserialize' stuff with different object/classes.

-1. **weewx-test2.php** displays my weather station.
-The reload every 5 minutes is done via a websocket server at **../node-watch/weewx.watch2.js** (see the README.md in that directory).
+1. **weewx-test.php** displays my weather station.
+The reload every 5 minutes is done via a websocket server at **./weewx-watch/weewx.watch.js** (see the README.md in that directory).

    We set `$_site->headFile = 'head.php'` and the other two '...File' to *null* instead of what is in the mysitemap.json file.